-NLP Group and its local entities rely on a number of shared services by Nordea Group.
-Outsourcing is mainly governed by the Nordea Group Board Directive on Procurement and the NLP Outsourcing Instruction.
-The NLP Outsourcing Instruction applies to all outsourcing agreements and all service providers must comply with applicable laws and regulatory requirements.
+NLP Group relies on a number of services provided by Nordea Bank Abp.
+The NLP Group Outsourcing framework is described in the NLP Outsourcing Instruction and the Nordea Group Board Directive on Procurement.
+Following this framework, service providers shall comply with the NLP Group outsourcing requirements, applicable laws, regulatory requirements and guidelines.

-The NLP Outsourcing Instruction sets the principles for:
+The NLP Outsourcing framework sets the principles for:

-- Decision-making about outsourcing and outsourcing of cloud services. - Criteria for assessing criticality and importance of outsourced relationships. - The risk management process when selecting a service provider. - The contractual content with outsourcing providers. - · Reporting to the supervisory authority. - Monitoring and reporting of the outsourced activities.
+- Decision-making about outsourcing and outsourcing of cloud services - Criteria for assessing criticality and importance of outsourced relationships - The risk management process when selecting a service provider - · The contractual content with outsourcing providers - Reporting to the supervisory authority - Monitoring and reporting of the outsourced activities

-Within NLP the following critical or important outsourcing arrangements are in place:
+Within NLP Group the following critical or important outsourcing arrangements are in place:

-- IT function has been partly outsourced to Nordea Bank Abp (domiciled in Finland). - Distribution channel has been outsourced to Nordea Bank Abp (domiciled in Finland) and its Nordic branches (domiciled in Norway and Sweden). - Portfolio management services and investment accounting have been outsourced to Nordea Investment Management AB (domiciled in Sweden). - Internal audit has been outsourced to Nordea Bank Abp (domiciled in Finland). - Know Your Customer (KYC) controls, Anti- money laundering, Counter terrorist financing and Sanctions Due Diligence have been partly outsourced to Nordea Bank Abp (domiciled in Finland).
+- IT function has been partly outsourced to Nordea Bank Abp (domiciled in Finland). - Distribution channel has been outsourced to Nordea Bank Abp (domiciled in Finland) and its Nordic branches (domiciled in Denmark, Norway and Sweden). - Investment management services and order reception, transmission and execution services have been outsourced to Nordea Investment Management AB (domiciled in Sweden). - Internal audit has been outsourced to Nordea Bank Abp (domiciled in Finland). - Know Your Customer (KYC) controls, Anti- money laundering, Counter terrorist financing and Sanctions Due Diligence have been partly outsourced to Nordea Bank Abp (domiciled in Finland).